-Included in the accelerated pavement maintenance program are some of the city’s most deteriorated major streets with asphalt surface that has reached the end of its service life or where preventative treatments no longer benefit the road.
+Included in the accelerated pavement maintenance program are some of the city’s most deteriorated major streets with an asphalt surface that has reached the end of its service life or where preventative treatments no longer benefit the road.
 Maintenance on these streets was previously approved by the Phoenix City Council.
-Street Transportation Department developed work plans for fiscal years 2021 through 2023 using a Pavement Management System (PMS) methodology.
-The foundation of PMS is field data which measures and records road conditions to identify which streets will receive a mill and overlay or a preservation treatment.
-In addition to utilizing the PMS methodology, public input, gathered from a robust community engagement process, was also considered in the development of the new workplan for fiscal years 2021 through 2023.
+Street Transportation Department developed work plans for fiscal years 2021 through 2023 using a Pavement Management System methodology.
+The foundation of PMS is field data from a specialized van, the Automated Road Analyzer, or ARAN.
+ARAN is equipped with high-tech devices that measure and record road conditions to identify which streets require treatment.
+Learn more about ARAN here.
+In addition to utilizing the Pavement Management System methodology, public input, gathered from a robust community engagement process, was also considered in the development of the workplan for fiscal years 2021 through 2023.

 What types of pavement maintenance will major streets receive?

 As part of the accelerated pavement maintenance program, select major streets will receive a mill and overlay.
-A mill and overlay entails the removal of the top layer of asphalt to accommodate a new layer of pavement.
+A mill and overlay removes of the top layer of asphalt on the edges to accommodate a new layer of pavement.
 This technique is necessary when asphalt surface has reached the end of its service life or preventative treatments no longer benefit a road.
-In addition, as part of the city’s on-going pavement maintenance program, pavement preservation treatments such as fog seal, crack seal and resurfacing will continue to be used to extend the service life of local streets throughout the city; and mill and overlay work will also be performed on local streets that have reached the end of their service life.
+In addition, as part of the city’s ongoing pavement maintenance program, pavement preservation treatments such as fog seal, crack seal and resurfacing will continue to be used to extend the service life of local streets throughout the city.
+Mill and overlay work will also be performed on local streets that have reached the end of their service life.
 More information about pavement preservation treatments can be found at phoenix.gov/PavementProgram.

-Since the current pavement maintenance workplan (fiscal years 2019 through 2023) will be accelerated into fiscal years 2019 through 2020, will there be a significant increase in street closures and restrictions?
+Since the current pavement maintenance workplan (fiscal years 2019 through 2023) will be accelerated, will there be a significant increase in street closures and restrictions?

 With the acceleration of the current pavement maintenance program, multiple streets will be under repair simultaneously.
 The city will look to minimize restrictions and closures, as much as possible, to provide a safe work zone, maintain access and reasonable flow of traffic.